-In addition, our non-employee director compensation policy currently provides for (1) the automatic initial grant for each non-employee director first joining the Board of Directors an option to purchase 60,000 shares of common stock that vests with respect to one-third of the shares on the one year anniversary of the date of grant and monthly thereafter for 24 months, subject to the director continuing to provide services to us during such period; and (2) the automatic annual grant for each non-employee director whose term continues on the date of our annual meeting each year an option to purchase 35,000 shares of common stock that vests in 12 equal monthly installments from the date of grant, provided that in any case such option is fully vested on the date of our next annual stockholder meeting, subject to the director continuing to provide services to us during such period.
+In addition, our non-employee Director compensation policy currently provides for (1) the automatic initial grant for each non-employee Director first joining the Board of Directors an option to purchase 85,000 shares of common stock that vests with respect to one-third of the shares on the one year anniversary of the date of grant and monthly thereafter for 24 months, subject to the Director continuing to provide services to us during such period; and (2) the automatic annual grant for each non-employee Director whose term continues on the date of our annual meeting each year an option to purchase 50,000 shares of common stock that vests in 12 equal monthly installments from the date of grant, provided that in any case such option is fully vested on the date of our next annual stockholder meeting, subject to the Director continuing to provide services to us during such period.

-The stock options granted to our non-employee directors under our non-employee director compensation policy are granted under our 2013 plan and do not qualify as incentive stock options.
-Such stock options are generally subject to the terms of our form of stock option agreements under the 2013 plan, except that the options will vest in full upon a change in control (as defined in the 2013 plan).
+The stock options granted to our non-employee Directors under our non-employee Director compensation policy are granted under our 2013 Plan and do not qualify as ISOs.
+Such stock options are generally subject to the terms of our form of stock option agreements under the 2013 Plan, except that the options will vest in full upon a change in control (as defined in the 2013 Plan).

-We have reimbursed and will continue to reimburse all of our non-employee directors for their travel, lodging and other reasonable expenses incurred in attending meetings of our Board of Directors and committees of our Board of Directors.
+We have reimbursed and will continue to reimburse all of our non-employee Directors for their travel, lodging and other reasonable expenses incurred in attending meetings of our Board of Directors and committees of our Board of Directors.